top of page

 As part of a team, Modern Mobility Partners (MMP) led the following efforts:

-• Evaluated the managed lane scenarios for Tier 1 and Tier 2 and recommended managed lane improvement scenarios for the study corridor.
+• Evaluated managed lane scenarios for Tier 1 and Tier 2 and recommended managed lane improvements for the study corridor, drawing from best practices and experience in urban corridor planning

-• Supported traffic engineering analysis by utilizing HCS and FREEVAL, a macroscopic freeway analysis tool to evaluate the roadway improvement scenarios.
+• Supported traffic engineering analysis to evaluate roadway improvement scenarios

-• Supported and presented at the virtual public meeting focusing on the managed lane opportunities
+• Supported and presented at the virtual public meeting focusing on managed lane opportunities

 Problem Solvers